200-Hour YTT Foundations at Janati

 This allows us to distribute the teaching load so that not one person is doing everything.
 A lesson we try to teach our students, and is best received when we are also practicing it.

 Part 1: The Deep Dive.
 This is a program focused on establishing daily practice and self-care routines so that these key components are in place.
-Other important topics include the Map of Yoga, Finding your Values, Ayurveda, Mantra and Meditation.
+Other important topics include the Map of Yoga, Home Practice, Ayurveda, Mantra and Meditation.

 This 65-hour program is open to anyone who wants to dive deeper into yoga, and who wants support in setting themselves up with daily practice and self-care routines.
-We take 20 students, and 5 teachers who want to go back to studenting J Registration in The Deep Dive includes registration in our Open Practice program for the duration of your enrolment in The Deep Dive.
+We take 20 students, and 5 teachers who want to go back to studenting 🙂

 Part 2: Yoga Teacher Training.
 Once you have The Deep Dive teachings under your belt, then it’s time to apply to Yoga Teacher Training.
 This program focuses exclusively on teaching yoga – sequencing and methodology, postures, breath work, meditation, chanting, cleansing techniques of Hatha Yoga, anatomy, business of Yoga, ethics, teaching practicum, and philosophy.

 This 140-hour program is open to those who have completed The Deep Dive pre-requisite.
 Admittance into YTT is by application and interview only – no online registrations.
 You can apply to YTT while in The Deep Dive program.
-We accept a maximum of 8 students in the Summer program, and 12 students in the Fall-Winter program.
+We accept a maximum of 8 students in the Summer program, and 12 students in the Winter program.
 This professional certification program includes homework assignments and assisting outside of the YTT class time.
-Registration in YTT includes registration in our Open Practiceprogram for the duration of your YTT.
 Our program is demanding, and through this work, you will become a great teacher.

 Our intention is to offer programs that setup our students for success – whether that be for you in practice (The Deep Dive), or in teaching (YTT).